tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Management events only by default
 - IAM, STS, CloudFront => Global Service Events
 - Not realtime - 15 minute delay

+## Amazon Kinesis Data Streams

+Kinesis data streams are a streaming service within AWS designed to ingest large quantities of data and allow access to that data for consumers.
+Kinesis is ideal for dashboards and large scale real time analytics needs.
+Kinesis data firehose allows the long term persistent storage of kinesis data onto services like S3